anaselhajjaji/learn-angular8/README.md

 `onInputClickMethod(event: Event) {}`
 - Two way binding (requires FormsModule to be added to imports): `<input type="text" [(ngModel)]="varFromTs" />` ngModel is a directive (directives are instructions in the DOM), components are directives.
+- Another way in case we don't want to use Two Binding isthe use of 'reference elements' in the template: `<input type="text" #theElementRef>` and in the component and this can be used everywhere in the template for example calling a method: `(click)="onButtonClicked(theElementRef)"` and to access this in the typescript we need to declare a property: `@ViewChild('theElementRef') theElementRefProperty: ElementRef` and to get access to the native element we should call: `theElementRefProperty.nativeElement`
 - conditions: ngIf has a * because its a structural directive (that changes the dom) `<p *ngIf="boolInTsFile; else somElse">Something</p><ng-template #somElse><p>Something else</p></ng-template>`
 - ngStyle directive: `<p [ngStyle]={backgroundColor: getColorFromTsMethod()}>Something</p>`